cheran99/Azure-Multi-Tier-App/README.md

 </html>
 ```

-The only thing that will remain on this page is the welcome message, as well as the form for the user to fill in information which is then added to the `multitierdb` database.
+The only thing that will remain on this page is the welcome message, as well as the form for the user to fill in information, which is then added to the `multitierdb` database.
 The `nav` bar in the header shows the link to the login page.
 If the user is already logged in, it will show the link to the dashboard as well as a link to log out.

 This is the output for `index.html` page: